osegbotonie/enterprise-m365-administration-lab/docs/08-administrative-role-matrix.md

 Used for:

-* Administrative tasks.
+* Administrative tasks
-* Privileged configuration.
+* Privileged configuration
-* Security administration.
+* Security administration
-* Tenant management.
+* Tenant management

 The administrative account should not be used for routine activities where avoidable.